Who can I contact if I have any concerns after taking part?

 - National Bullying Helpline (nationalbullyinghelpline.co.uk/employees): Support to effectively tackle bullying at work.

-You can also contact the Next Steps team at the Centre for Longitudinal Studies.
+You can also contact the Next Steps team at the Centre for Longitudinal Studies who will try to guide you to the most appropriate support available.